-14.12.5.1.3.
+14.12.5.2.3.
 Creating a custom stack

-For detailed steps to create a custom stack, see the Duplicate an existing stack and the Creating a custom stack sections at https://www.eclipse.org/che/docs/che-6/creating-starting-workspaces.html.
+For detailed steps to create a custom stack, see the Duplicate an existing stack and the Creating a custom stack sections in the Eclipse Che documentation chapter on managing workspaces.

 When duplicating an existing stack, ensure to use your custom image and add or remove the agents as required by your stack.